dalun-z/faq-cn/README.md

     node -v
     ```
 - npm v9.8.1 (or latest)
-    - After Node.js has downloaded and installed, run command in your `PowerShell`:
+    - After Node.js has downloaded and installed, run the following command in your `PowerShell`:
     ```
     npm install -g npm
     ```